ppasupat/web-entity-extractor-ACL2014/README.md

 * `./download-dependencies ling`: download linguistic resources
 * `./download-dependencies dataset_debug`: download a small dataset for testing the installation
 * `./download-dependencies dataset_openweb`: download the OpenWeb dataset, which contains diverse queries and web pages
+* `./download-dependencies model`: download a model trained on the training data of the OpenWeb dataset

 ## Compiling